beforan/dotfiles/README.md

 ##### Workarounds

-- Aliases/functions for the above commands to always specify the extra arguments
 - symlinks:
     - `home.nix` to the standard location `~/.config/home-manager/home.nix`
     - `flake.nix` to the standard location `~/.config/home-manager/flake.nix`
     - TODO: could we do this symlinking *IN HOME MANAGER* so that on the first run it does it for us?
+- Aliases/functions for the above commands to always specify the extra arguments
+- check out your dotfiles repo to `~/.config/home-manager`
+    - this only works while the home-manager flake and config remain in the repo root...

 ## Old dotfiles

-My previous setup which *did* use scripts to put stuff in place across windows, linux and macos, to different extents, is still available on the `legacy` branch.
+My previous setup which *did* use scripts to put stuff in place across windows, linux and macos (to different extents) is still available on the `legacy` branch.